yshelldev/xcss-vendor-sources/README.md

 If you are a vendor provider and want to have your vendor data set integrated, please follow these steps:

 1. **Clone the Template:**
-   Clone the official template repository [`yshelldev/xcss-vendor-template`](https://github.com/yshelldev/xcss-vendor-template) to your own account and begin structuring your vendor data according to the guidelines below.
+   Clone the official template repository [`xtatixone/vendor-template`](https://github.com/xtatixone/vendor-template) to your own account and begin structuring your vendor data according to the guidelines below.

 2. **Create an Issue:**
-   Once your repository is ready, create a new issue in the main xcss-vendors repository with the following details:
+   Once your repository is ready, create a new issue in the main vendor-sources repository with the following details:
    - **Platform:** State the platform your contribution is for (e.g., browser by default).
    - **Vendor Prefix:** Specify the vendor prefix (e.g., `o`, `ms`, `moz`, `webkit`).
    - **Request:** Explicitly request that your new repository be added as a submodule.